sergiogc9/react-ui/packages/theme/README.md

 - `Theme`: The Theme typescript typing.
 - `reset`: A set of common CSS rules to be used globally in the app if wanted.
 It should be used together with `createGlobalStyle` provided by styled-components.
 - `getColorFromTheme` and `getColorFromThemeWithOpacity`: Returns the color value defined in the theme.
 Using directly the color values using styled-system approach is preferred.
+- `useChangeThemeMode`: Custom hook to easily change the theme mode.